 One could say that the status quo is the result of a kind of a random, free-market social tweaking.

-In any case, once one acquires the Systems Mindset, the thought process doesn’t choose a positioning based on whether it fits the status quo…or the opposite.
-The new thinking process is more detached and mechanical than that.
+In any case, once one acquires the Systems Mindset, the thought process doesn’t land upon a positioning based on whether it fits the status quo…or the opposite.
+The thinking process is more detached and mechanical than that.
 Got a problem?
 Sometimes solutions can be radically different from the status quo, but most times, just a small reiteration of what’s already there is all that’s necessary.
 Don’t throw the baby out with the bathwater; don’t cut off your nose to spite your face, etc.

 Don’t plunge into a divorce.
 Instead, drop the emotional theatrics, isolate the mechanical sore-spot, and then manipulate the internal mechanics of that sore spot to reach resolution.
 Financial problems, personal or governmental?
-Challenging the laws of physics by deliberately spending more money is flashy but ridiculous.
+Challenging the laws of physics by deliberately spending more money than one has is flashy but ridiculous.
 Doing some serious cost-cutting is the less exciting yet rational approach.
 Depressed?
 Rather than scoring anti-depressants from the doctor, stop drinking (because, silly, alcohol is a depressant).
 Do I need to say this is not rocket science?

 So, problems?
 There’s a good chance the box you’re in doesn’t need replacement.
-It just requires some internal tweaking.
-Of course, thinking-outside-the-box is a good thing and is exactly consistent with the systems mindset approach, but as you float outside and slightly above your world, examining the problems down there, consider that maybe your situation is not really so bad after all, and that the simple solution lies right there, inside the box.
+It just requires some internal adjusting.
+Of course, thinking-outside-the-box is a good thing and is exactly consistent with the systems mindset approach, but as you float outside and slightly above your world, examining the problems down there, consider that maybe your situation is not really so bad after all and that the simple solution lies right there, inside the box.

 Photo by Genelet via flickr used under a creative Commons License.